mka2136/academic-site/content/publication/taml_eurjchem/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Chemistry A European Journal*"
+publication: !"*Chemistry: A European Journal*"
-publication_short: "*Chem Eur J*"
+publication_short: !"*Chem: Eur J*"

-abstract: ! "<strong>Reacting rationally</strong><br>During the 1e oxidation of ferrocyanide by the catalytic TAML activator\/H<sub>2</sub>O<sub>2</sub>, four Fe<sup>IV</sup> tetra-amido macrocyclic ligand (TAML) intermediates were detected that are involved in a fast acid–base equilibrium.
+abstract: ! "<strong>Reacting rationally:</strong><br>During the 1e oxidation of ferrocyanide by the catalytic TAML activator\/H<sub>2</sub>O<sub>2</sub>, four Fe<sup>IV</sup> tetra-amido macrocyclic ligand (TAML) intermediates were detected that are involved in a fast acid–base equilibrium.
 The counterintuitive reactivity pattern is explained by the overall free-energy change during the reduction of Fe<sup>IV</sup> to Fe<sup>III</sup> TAML complexes, with competing contributions from electronic and solvation energy changes."

 # Summary.
 An optional shortened abstract.
 summary: !
-"In the first in-depth study of the reactivity of the Oxidized TAML species, the non-monotonic reactivity pattern could be explained by the presence of competing contributions from the electronic and the solvation energy change to the overall free energy change for the redox process."
+"In the first in-depth study of the reactivity of the \'Oxidized TAML\' species, the non-monotonic reactivity pattern could be explained by the presence of competing contributions from the electronic and the solvation energy change to the overall free energy change for the redox process."

 tags:
 - environmental remediation